Waschina/gapseqEval/FermentationTest/README.md

 #### modelSEED

 The script `extract_single_medium.R media/media.tsv [media_ID]` also exports a media file, that can directly be uploaded to the modelseed online platform.
-This media can than be used for model-seed's gapfilling.
+This media can than be used for modelseed's gapfilling.

+Reconstruction itself is then performed on the webserver using the [ModelSEED-UI](https://modelseed.org/)